magentabusiness/IoT-Quickstart/docs/Quectel_BC66/03_Connect_device_to_IoT-Gateway.md

   1. Press `PWR_Key` on the module
   2. Enter `AT` to check module
   3. Enter `ATI` to check module

+  NOTE : Quectel BC66 module switch off the UART interface for the power saving purpose.
+Therefor it may happen that Module accept the AT commands only when yyou enter same AT command two times.
+To avoid this, please excecute AT+QSCLK=0 after every reboot and power on.

 # Prepare BC66 (Do it only once)
 ```